-Boston Properties, Inc. has agreed with the underwriter not to dispose of or hedge any of its common stock or securities convertible into or exchangeable for shares of such common stock during the period from the date of this prospectus supplement continuing through the date 90 days after the date of this prospectus supplement, except with the prior written consent of the underwriter, other than (A) the granting of stock options or the issuance of stock under the current employee benefit plans of Boston Properties, Inc., (B) the issuance by Boston Properties, Inc. of shares of common stock in exchange for outstanding partnership units of Boston Properties Limited Partnership in accordance with terms of the partnership agreement of Boston Properties Limited Partnership and (C) the issuance of shares of common stock of Boston Properties, Inc. or partnership units of Boston Properties Limited Partnership in connection with the acquisition of properties in the ordinary course of business.
-Mortimer B. Zuckerman, Chairman, and Edward H.

-Linde, President and Chief Executive Officer, have entered into similar agreements with the underwriter.
+We have agreed with the underwriters not to dispose of or hedge any of our common stock or securities convertible into or exchangeable for shares of our common stock during the period from the date of this prospectus supplement continuing through the date 60 days after the date of this prospectus supplement, except with the prior written consent of Citigroup, other than (A) the granting of stock options or the issuance of common stock or partnership units of Boston Properties Limited Partnership under our current employee benefit plans, (B) the issuance of shares of our common stock in exchange for outstanding partnership units of Boston Properties Limited Partnership in accordance with the terms of the partnership agreement of Boston Properties Limited Partnership in accordance with the terms of the partnership agreement of Boston Properties Limited Partnership, (C) any shares of our common stock purchased or sold under our current dividend reinvestment and stock purchase plan and (D) the issuance of shares of our common stock or partnership units of Boston Properties Limited Partnership in connection with the acquisition of properties in the ordinary course of business.
+Our executive officers and directors have entered into similar agreements with the underwriters during the period from the date of this prospectus supplement continuing through the date 60 days after the date of this prospectus supplement.